fiduh/classic-3-tier-app-on-aws/README.md

 ### Create an ALB to route external traffic to the EC2 instance
-The Webserver Should serve as a target group for the ALB Link the live sample project:
+The Webserver Should serve as a target group for the ALB Link to the live sample project:

 [Live Project URL](https://test.greylivy.com/)